On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Abstract

 \section{Abstract}

 A fundamental pursuit in complexity theory concerns reducing worst-case problems to average-case problems.
 There exist complexity classes such as PSPACE that admit worst-case to average-case reductions.
-Many other classes such as NP, however, the evidence so far is typically negative, in the sense that the existence of such reductions would cause collapses of the polynomial hierarchy.
-Basing cryptography, e.g., the average-case hardness of inverting one-way permutations, on NP-completeness is a particularly intriguing instance.
-We initiate a study of the quantum analogues of these questions and show that if NP-complete problems reduce to inverting one-way permutations using certain types of quantum reductions, then coNP $\subseteq$ QIP(2).
+However, for many other classes such as NP, the evidence so far is typically negative, in the sense that the existence of such reductions would cause collapses of the polynomial hierarchy(PH).
+Basing cryptographic primitives, e.g., the average-case hardness of inverting one-way permutations, on NP-completeness is a particularly intriguing instance.
+As there is evidence showing that classical reductions from NP-hard problems to breaking these primitives result in PH collapses, it seems unlikely to base cryptographic primitives on NP-hard problems.
+Nevertheless, these results do not rule out the possibilities of the existence of quantum reductions.
+In this work, we initiate a study of the quantum analogues of these questions.
+Aside from formalizing basic notions of quantum reductions and demonstrating powers of quantum reductions by examples of separations, our main result shows that if NP-complete problems reduce to inverting one-way permutations using certain types of quantum reductions, then \class{coNP} $\subseteq$ \class{QIP}($2$).